ibm-cloud-docs/Cloudant/accounts/curl.md

 	This option is used for the curl examples in the {{site.data.keyword.cloudant_short_notm}} API reference.

-2.	**[Caution: This option isn't secure]** Entering the combination parameter `-u $ACCOUNT:$PASSWORD` as part of your command means that you aren't asked to enter your password interactively.
+2.	**[Caution: this option isn't secure]** Entering the combination parameter `-u $ACCOUNT:$PASSWORD` as part of your command means that you aren't asked to enter your password interactively.

 	However,
 	a plain text copy of your password appears in the terminal log.